Skip to content

 When calling DSS

-“I applied for SNAP, TANF, Medicaid, or energy help.
+“I applied for SNAP, TANF, Medicaid, child care, or energy help.
 My case number is [number].
 I have an urgent need because [reason].
 Can you check if my case is missing anything and whether expedited or crisis processing is possible?”

 When calling legal aid